labsyspharm/vae-paper/README.md

 conda activate morphaeus-paper

 ```

-Note: If conda is not already installed, you can download it by following the instructions provided [here](https://docs.anaconda.com/miniconda/).
+If conda is not already installed, you can download it by following the instructions provided [here](https://docs.anaconda.com/miniconda/).

 To browse the Jupyter Notebooks, change directories to the `src` folder and enter the following command:
 ```bash